-You will hear a lecture about a study of family history, ONCE.
-Listen and mark the correct alternative (A, B or C).
-(5x1.5=7.5 pts.)
+You will hear a lecture about a study of family history ONCE.
+Listen and mark the alternative (A, B or C) that best answers the questions or completes the statements.
+(5x1.25=6.25 pts.)

 Speaker: At one time or another, everyone asks the questions, "Who am I?
 What makes me, well...me?"
 As some say, we search for our identity.
 Part of our identity, of course, comes from our family-our present-day family and from our ancestors-our grandparents, great-grandparents, great-great grandparents, and so on.
 From these people we inherited our hair, skin, and eye color, our height, and even our personalities.